Join us for training sessions every Thursday evening at 5pm.

 We follow the FA COVID-19 guidance and policies for non-elite and grassroots football in England and Wales.

-We are a Chartered Standard Adult Club affiliated to Worcestershire FA.
+We are an England Football Accredited Club affiliated to Worcestershire FA.
 We adhere to the FA Anti-bullying and Equality Protocols.

 The Monday Night Club Football Club belongs to the Three Counties Ability Counts League and enter two teams to play in six tournaments in the league every season.
 The tournaments are played in Worcester, Telford and Hereford.
 We were runners-up in 2018.

-The league fixtures in the 2020 season have all been cancelled due to the Covid-19 pandemic.
+The league fixtures in the 2020 season were cancelled due to the Covid-19 pandemic.

 We are trained by Worcestershire Disability Sport FA-trained coaches and we encourage and support players to become trained coaches.
 Our club founder, Laura Gill, is an FA Level 1 coach.
 This includes first aid for football and safeguarding qualifications.